Saturday, 17 January 2026

 Who's afraid of the big bad wolf?

-Nobody seems to know exactly why Cerezo chose a wolf as a mascot.
-The only explanation the team offers is that Roby symbolizes "intelligence, teamwork and aggressive play."
-But that is just one of the many unique characteristics of Cerezo's mascots.
+But that is just one of the many characteristics that make Cerezo's mascots unique.
 Around the turn of the century, some of the top teams began introducing secondary mascots in a bid to appeal to individuals of all genders and age categories.
 By the mid-00s at least half of the (male) mascots had been joined by a female partner -- either wife or "girlfriend" -- and a few had even produced children.
 Cerezo, however, chose to expand their roster of mascots in a less conventional way.
-In 2007 or thereabouts, a rather plump, middle-aged female wolf in a pink pantsuit suddenly appeared on the team website.
-At first fans were scratching their heads at the new mascot's odd appearance.
-But the team quickly clarified that the newcomer -- who went by the remarkable name of "Elegante Esplendita Dida Robinha de Cerezo" -- was in fact, Roby's mother.
-The middle-aged women of Osaka have a reputation throughout Japan for their outspoken ways, slightly garish sense of fashion, and powerful personalities.
-Apparently, team officials felt that this "splendid, elegant" lady would help distinguish Cerezo as the "true representatives of Osaka culture" (no doubt a dig at their cross-town neighbours, Gamba).
-In any event, Madame Robinha, as she is generally known, has become quite popular with fans -- perhaps even moreso than her toothy eldest son.
+In 2007 or thereabouts, they debuted a rather plump, middle-aged female wolf in a pink pantsuit.
+At first, fans may have been scratching their heads at the new mascot's odd appearance.
+But the team quickly offered an explanation that secured the new mascot a place in their hearts.

+The new mascot, the team explained, went by the magnificent name of "Elegante Esplendita Dida Lobinha de Cerezo."
+She was, in fact, Lobby's mother.
+For those not familiar with Kansai women, the middle-aged matrons of Osaka have a reputation throughout Japan for their outspoken ways, their slightly garish sense of fashion, and their powerful personalities.
+Apparently, team officials felt that this splendid, elegant lady mascot would help distinguish Cerezo as the "true representatives of Osaka culture" (no doubt a dig at their cross-town neighbours, Gamba).
+In any event, Madame Lobinha, as she is generally known, has become quite popular with fans -- perhaps even moreso than her toothy eldest son.

 Cerezo Osaka -- Team Uniforms (1995-present)